react-lightning-reservation/react-lightning-reservation/README.md

+This project won the [first prize at the Latin America Bitcoin Conference 2021 Hackathon in El Salvador](video.md).

 # React Lightning Reservation

 We are developing a React.JS button which corresponds to a booking of a single-customer event, such as a surfing lesson.